bradyjoslin/container-dev-action-sample/README.md

 ## VS Code Devcontainers

-Devcontainers provide a way to develop locally inside of a container whose definition is specified within the source code for your project.
+Devcontainers provide a way to develop locally inside of a container whose definition is specified within the source code for your project, including any required dev dependencies and configurations.
 This is a great way to create a shared, reproducible development environment for those working on a project.
 This accelerates developer onboarding by removing the need for team members to install and configure dev dependencies for a project.
 From the docs:

 > The Visual Studio Code Remote - Containers extension lets you use a Docker container as a full-featured development environment.
 It allows you to open any folder inside (or mounted into) a container and take advantage of Visual Studio Code's full feature set.
 A devcontainer.json file in your project tells VS Code how to access (or create) a development container with a well-defined tool and runtime stack.
 This container can be used to run an application or to sandbox tools, libraries, or runtimes needed for working with a codebase. ([more](https://code.visualstudio.com/docs/remote/containers))